How to Make Product Names Plural

-Some simple rules will keep you from being confounded when you’re trying to figure out how to make proper nouns such as “iPhone 5,” “iPad 4S,” and “Blackberry” plural.
+Some simple rules will keep you from being confounded when you’re trying to figure out how to make proper nouns such as “iPhone 6,” “iPhone 6S,” and “Blackberry” plural.

-First, let’s talk about the official answer.
-Product names are always tricky because they are usually trademarked, and companies don’t like you to use trademarked words generically.
-Making them plural counts as using them generically.
+Product names are usually trademarked, and companies don’t like you to use trademarked words generically.
+Making names plural counts as using them generically.
 The Apple page Guidelines for Using Trademarks and Copyrights gives this example:

 Rules for Proper Use of Apple Trademarks

 1. Trademarks are adjectives used to modify nouns; the noun is the generic name of a product or service.